AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 Access types allow the creation of aliased data structures and objects, which notably complicate the specification and verification of a program's behavior.
+Therefore, the following rules are applied in |SPARK|.

+.. centered:: **Legality Rules**

+.. _tu-access_types-lr_01:

-Therefore, all forms of access type declaration are excluded from |SPARK|.
+1. All forms of access type and parameter declarations are prohibited.

+.. _tu-access_types-lr_02:

-The attribute ``Access`` is not in |SPARK|.
+2. The attribute 'Access shall not be denoted.

-Finally, as they are based on access discriminants, user-defined references and user-defined indexing are not in |SPARK|.
+.. _etu-access_types-lr_02:

 Declarative Parts
 -----------------